AdaCore/ada_language_server/doc/settings.md

 ```

 ## documentationStyle
-The langaue server supports different styles to document entities in the source
+The language server supports different styles to document entities in the source
 code.
-This settings control primary documentation style of entities.
+This setting controls primary documentation style of entities.
 When
-documentation for the entity is not found, the language server use few fallback
+documentation for the entity is not found, the language server uses a few
-mechanisms to the best (lookup for comments before/after entity declaration,
+mechanisms to find the best fallback (lookup for comments before/after entity
-extract documentation from subprogram's body, etc.)
+declaration, extract documentation from subprogram's body, etc.)

 Supported styles are: